open-telemetry/oteps/text/0230-telemetry-viewer.md

 exposes a simple web portal for viewing data along with some sort of data store to hold the data emitted.
 This extension could be bundled with specific collector releases, or brought in via the collector builder.

+There should be a few options for distribution of the extension -

+1. A 'default' collector distribution from the project that includes a basic collector configuration and the viewer extension.
+2. Using the collector builder to create a custom image that includes this extension as well as other custom components.
+3. A standalone binary that can be installed on a local machine or in a codespace or other development environment.

+These are not an exhaustive list of deployment options, and I posit that the community will create other strategies as well.

 ## Trade-offs and mitigations